PaulSrrs/discord-self-bot/README.md

 Dependencies:
     Python3

-This simple Python discord script (also called self-bot) is useful to send the same message all X seconds to a specific channel.<br/>
+This simple Python discord script (also called self-bot) is useful to send the same message all X seconds to a specific channel or conversation.<br/>
 The message will be send as a user, not a bot.<br/>
 You will need your private discord user token and the channel id.
 It's up to you to find it.<br/>